 The Oral Cancer Foundation is a national public service, non-profit entity designed to reduce suffering and save lives through prevention, education, research, advocacy, and patient support activities.
 Oral cancer is the largest group of those cancers which fall into the head and neck cancer category.
 Common names for it include such things as mouth cancer, tongue cancer, tonsil cancer, and throat cancer.
-Approximately 42,000 people in the US will be newly diagnosed with oral cancer in 2013.
+Approximately 45,750 people in the US will be newly diagnosed with oral cancer in 2015.
 This includes those cancers that occur in the mouth itself, in the very back of the mouth known as the oropharynx, and on the exterior lip of the mouth.
-This is the fifth year in a row in which there has been an increase in the rate of occurrence of oral and oropharyngeal cancers.
+For more than a decade there has been an increase in the rate of occurrence of oral and oropharyngeal cancers.

 This site will provide you with hundreds of pages of information about the rates of occurrence, risk factors which lead to oral cancer, signs and symptoms, treatments, current research, complications of treatment, nutrition, related clinical trials, and current oral cancer related news.
 There is an additional resource page dedicated to links to other sources of vetted information about oral cancer and treatment institutions.